pvcraven/arcade_book/source/labs/lab_01_first_program/first_program.rst

 Lab 1: First Program
 ====================

+1. Go through the `Git Tutorial <https://try.github.io/>`_.
-1. If you are installing on your own computer, install Python and set up the libraries.
+2. If you are installing on your own computer, install Python and set up the libraries.
 See :ref:`installing-python`.
-2. If you are installing on your own computer, install PyCharm.
+3. If you are installing on your own computer, install PyCharm.
 See :ref:`installing-pycharm`.
-3. If you are installing on your own computer, install Git.
+4. If you are installing on your own computer, install Git.
 See :ref:`installing-git`.
-4. If you are installing on your own computer, install SourceTree.
+5. If you are installing on your own computer, install SourceTree.
 See :ref:`installing-sourcetree`.
-5. Fork the repository.
+6. Fork the repository.
 See :ref:`fork-repository`.
-6. Share the repository.
+7. Share the repository.
 See :ref:`share-repository`.
-7. Clone the repository. :ref:`clone-repository`.
+8. Clone the repository. :ref:`clone-repository`.
-8. Create and run a test program that prints ``Hello``.
+9. Create and run a test program that prints ``Hello``.
 See :ref:`print-hello-world`.
-9. Commit and push the updated program to BitBucket.
+10. Commit and push the updated program to BitBucket.
 See :ref:`first-commit`.
-10. Update your program to print something longer.
+11. Update your program to print something longer.
 Commit and push again.
 See :ref:`print-multiple-lines`.
-11. Examine and try out different **escape codes**.
+12. Examine and try out different **escape codes**.
 See :ref:`escape-codes`.
-12. Now is the time to work on Lab 01.
+13. Now is the time to work on Lab 01.
 Make sure you are working in the Lab 01 folder, with the ``lab_01.py`` file.
-13. Make the lab *yours*.
+14. Make the lab *yours*.
 Figure out something of your own to print.
 Don't just use my examples.
 Make it longer than one line.
 At least four.
 Also include at least one escape code.
-14. Try running your lab.
+15. Try running your lab.
 If you see the old "test" program running instead, right click on your program and tell it you want it to run ``lab_01.py`` not the other program.
-15. Commit and push your lab.
+16. Commit and push your lab.
-16. Find your lab in in BitBucket.
+17. Find your lab in in BitBucket.
 Go to "source" and find the directory it is in.
 Copy the URL, submit for grading.

 Before turning in your program, double-check: